 This model has a zippered YKK closure, which hasn’t failed in testing but sometimes gets stuck.
 Once you’ve made it inside, the liner is made from polyester, and there are a few places to stow your gear.
 There’s a card pocket for your cards and folded-up cash, a coin sleeve for change, a spot to hold a SIM card, and some wiggle room in the middle for extras.
 For such a small minimalist wallet, this thing packs a punch!

-- Items in the main compartment can get caught in the zipper.
+- Things inside the main compartment can get stuck on the zipper

 We've got you covered if you're looking for a minimalist wallet that works as a fidget toy.
 The second iteration of the GRIP6 Wallet is customizable, durable, and fun to play with.
 There are four metal body colors, which are crafted from 5052-H32 Aluminum.